ricardojoserf/ricardojoserf.github.io/_posts/2023-11-14-callingcsharp.md

 static void Main(string[] args)
 ```

-We will have to remove the "string[] args" part as it generate an error, and we will make the both functions public as in the first example, getting a code like this:
+We will have to remove the "string[] args" part as it generates an error, and we will make the two functions public as in the first example, getting a skeleton code:

 ```
 using System;